-Mathis has been credited with writing over 500 songs, he landed songs on multiple Billboard Charting Country albums and Gold Records, multiple Billboard Charting Country singles and had a total of 10 Country Music Hall of Fame Inductees record his music.
+Mathis has been credited with writing over 500 songs, he landed dozens of songs on multiple Billboard Charting Country albums and Gold Records, multiple Billboard Charting Country singles and had a total of 11 Country Music Hall of Fame Inductees record his music.
 His songs are still be recorded and utilized in albums and documentaries today.

 He sold the song, “Am I That Easy To Forget”, outright for $15.
 The song does not bare his name in the writer’s credits, and later became a Country Music standard and awarded the BMI Million Performance category achievement.
 This act of “selling songs” was a common practice during that time period in Country Music for songwriters.

 In 1964, after almost 20 years in Country Music, Johnny had a spiritual turning point in his life while driving down a Texas highway.
 So on the heels of a record deal with United Artist and a Billboard Top 20 Country single, as well as a nomination for“New Male Vocalist In Country Music” by Billboard Magazine’s Disc Jockey Awards, he left his career in Country Music and returned to his roots of faith to sing and evangelize in churches across the country.

 He was a devoted father, passing along his love for music, faith and dedication, to his sons John Jr, Bill and James and a daughter, Sherry.
 Many times he would take his young musicians to the local nursing homes to play music.